pegasystems/pega-helm-charts/docs/Deploying-Pega-on-AKS.md

 deployment as directed in the Helm charts, one in the charts\\addons folder and one in the charts\\pega folder.

 In this document, you specify that the Helm chart always “deploys” by using the setting, actions.execute: “deploy”.
-In the following tesks, you overwrite this function on your *initial* Helm install by specifying `--set global.actions.execute:install-deploy`, which invokes an installation of Pega Platform using your installation Docker image and then automatically followed by a deploy.
+In the following tasks, you overwrite this function on your *initial* Helm install by specifying `--set global.actions.execute:install-deploy`, which invokes an installation of Pega Platform using your installation Docker image and then automatically followed by a deploy.
 In subsequent Helm deployments, you should not use the override argument, `--set global.actions.execute=`, since Pega Platform is already installed in your database.

 1. Do one of the following: